apache/incubator-devlake-website/docs/DeveloperManuals/Project.md

 We divide plugins into two categories
 - The first category is `Data Source Plugin`, such as `GitLab` `GitHub` `Jira` `Jenkins`, etc. These plugins collect data from various data sources
-- The second category is `Metrics Plugin`, such as `Dora`, etc. These plug-ins do not directly contact the data source but do secondary calculations based on the collected data after the `Data Source Plugin` works
+- The second category is `Metric Plugin`, such as `Dora`, etc. These plugins do not directly contact the data source but do secondary calculations based on the collected data after the `Data Source Plugin` works

 ## Data Source Plugin